lsst/dp0-1_lsst_io/data-access-analysis-tools/index-rsp-warnings.rst

 The fact that anyone could PRUNE, there's no provenance for destruction, and how to avoid accidental wipe-outs.

 Do we have shared data sets?
 We did on the NCSA RSP.
+(HFC: what kinds of shared datasets are you thinking here?
+The only data set we officially provide is the DP0.1 data set.
+There are a lot more data on NCSA's filesystem and we never intended to have them on IDF.)

 Do we have access to other users’ home directories?

 Need some warnings about per-user data quota.